SMS Notification Best Practices 2026 | MagicBell

 Engagement-Based Throttling:

-- Low engagement: Reduce frequency to avoid unsubscribes.
+• Low engagement: Cut frequency to prevent unsubscribes.

-- Zero engagement: Suppress or drastically reduce frequency.
+• Zero engagement: Suppress or sharply reduce frequency.

-Best Practice: Implement a preference center where users can control:
+Best Practice: Set up a preference center where users can control:

-For implementing preference management, see our guide on comparing SMS vs push notifications.
+For adding preference management, see our guide on comparing SMS vs push notifications.

 Respecting Quiet Hours